-I am adding my voice to those who oppose and are striving to end Horse Racing.
+I oppose Horse Racing and breeding horses for racing.
+I stand in solidarity with those who are striving to end the Horse Racing industry.
 To find out what happens to the unfortunate horses brought into this cruel, gambling industry, visit http://www.horseracingwrongs.org.

-To help the people of Sudan & South Sudan:
+To help the people of Sudan & South Sudan and other nations ravaged by war:

 http://www.doctorswithoutborders.org (Doctors Without Borders/MSF)